ev3dev/ev3dev.github.io/docs/getting-started.md

 do more of the heavy lifting yourself using the guides above.
 Once you get the hang of it, you can even write your own interface library and have it listed here!

-{% include inline-screenshot.html source="/images/brickman/shutdown-menu.png" caption="The 'Shutdown...' dialog in Brickman" %}
+{% include screenshot.html source="/images/brickman/shutdown-menu.png" float="true" caption="The 'Shutdown...' dialog in Brickman" %}

 ## Step 6: Calling it a day